Can LLMs Predict the Future or Are They Just Remembering?

 74,338 earnings call transcripts · 3,897 firms · 2006–2020 · Llama-3.3

-A one-standard-deviation increase in LAP amplifies the AI's predictive effect on capital expenditure by ~19%.
-The AI's apparent ability to forecast corporate investment partly reflects memory of past reports.
+A one-standard-deviation increase in LAP amplifies the LLM's predictive effect on capital expenditure by ~19%.
+The LLM's apparent ability to forecast corporate investment partly reflects memory of past reports.

 A bootstrap-based placebo test using genuinely out-of-sample data confirms that the in-sample interaction between LAP and forecast accuracy is statistically distinguishable from the out-of-sample distribution.